 What we do:

-- Provide a Christian education to refugee children in grades one to twelve on all core subject areas and personal development with a solid English-based curriculum.
+- Provide a Christian education to refugee children KG2 to Grade 12 on all core subject areas and personal development with a solid English-based curriculum.

 - Educate students and adults in basic computer skills.